ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 ERA5 data in monthly, daily, and hourly resolution is `available on Levante
 <https://docs.dkrz.de/doc/dataservices/finding_and_accessing_data/era_data/index.html#era-data>`__
 in its native GRIB format.
-To read this data with ESMValCore, use the following settings in your :ref:`user configuration file`:
+To read these data with ESMValCore, use the root path ``/pool/data/ERA5`` with DRS ``DKRZ-ERA5-GRIB`` in your :ref:`user configuration file`, for example:

 .. code-block:: yaml

   rootpath:
     ...
-    native6: /pool/data/ERA5
+    native6:
-    ...

-  drs:
-    ...
-    native6: DKRZ-ERA5-GRIB
+      /pool/data/ERA5: DKRZ-ERA5-GRIB
     ...

 The `naming conventions